-The digital disinformation reporting platform forms part of the work of the Directorate of Electoral Offences which was first established ahead of the 2016 Municipal Elections to investigate alleged breaches of the Code of Conduct and prohibited conduct.
+The digital disinformation reporting platform forms part of the work of the Directorate of Electoral Offences which was first established ahead of the 2019 National and Provincial Elections to investigate alleged breaches of the Code of Conduct and prohibited conduct.

 Complaints will be considered by a panel of relevant experts including those with expertise in media law and social and digital media.
 They will make recommendations for possible further action for the consideration of the Commission.

 - Referring the matter for criminal or civil legal action;